 - Monitoring and Contract Management section 6 outlines improvements to the monitoring of project delivery and details the streamlined change control process where only major changes, such as significant changes to project scope, profiled outputs, outcomes, milestones, match funding or a need for additional MCA investment are presented to the Board for approval.
-All minor changes will be managed through the MCA's Programme Board. - Publication of Key Decisions on a rolling basis section 8 references a change from publishing key decisions a minimum of 28 days prior to an MCA Board meeting to publishing decisions on a rolling basis as the decisions are made. - 2.2 Committee members are asked to identify any additional changes they would welcome being considered to the Assurance Framework ahead of submission to Government. - 2.3 The Monitoring and Evaluation Framework which complements the Assurance Framework is currently being updated for 2024.
+All minor changes will be managed through the MCA's Programme Board. - Publication of Key Decisions on a rolling basis section 8 references a change from publishing key decisions a minimum of 28 days prior to an MCA Board meeting to publishing decisions on a rolling basis as the decisions are made. - 2.2 MCA Board members are asked to identify any additional changes they would welcome being considered to the MCA decision-making structures and/or the funding approval process, or any other part of the Assurance Framework ahead of submission to Government. - 2.3 The Monitoring and Evaluation Framework which complements the Assurance Framework is currently being updated for 2024.